CTXz/stm32f1-picopwner/README.md

 - The `BOOT1` pin on the target board is not set high
 - The Pi Pico has not been connected properly to the target board (Ensure the GNDs are connected!)
 - The Pi Pico has not been flashed with the attack firmware
-- The wrong USART peripheral was selected when building the target firmware
+- The wrong serial port was selected (See `-p` flag)
-- The SRAM entrypoint address is different for your STM32F1 chip (Please refer to [this issue](https://github.com/CTXz/stm32f1-picopwner/issues/1) until different entrypoint addresses are integrated into the script)
+- The wrong target USART peripheral was selected
 - The power draw of the target board is too high for the Pi Pico to handle (Try buffering the power pin with a BJT or MOSFET)
 - The power board has a too high capacitance on the power and/or reset pins (Try removing any power and/or reset capacitors)
 - The STM32F1 board is not genuine or maybe too new (there are rumors that the exploit has been patched in 2020+ revisions of STM32F1 chips)